Close

 Why Material Type Determines Your Shore Hardness Tester Choice?

-• Soft materials: Sponge, foam, EVA, and very soft rubber require a Shore 00 hardness tester or Shore A hardness tester; using a Shore A on foam will give a false reading because the indenter goes through the material.
+• Soft materials: Sponge, foam, EVA, and very soft rubber should be measured with a Shore 00 hardness tester or a Shore A hardness tester.
+Using a Shore A tester on foam may give a false reading because the indenter penetrates too easily.

-• Medium-hard materials: Soft rubber, leather, wax, felt, and thermoplastic elastomers are best measured with a Shore A hardness tester (also called a durometer Shore A hardness tester), which is the most common type of rubber hardness tester and serves as the go-to Shore hardness tester for rubber in most applications.
+• Medium-hard materials: Soft rubber, leather, wax, felt, and thermoplastic elastomers are best tested with a Shore A hardness tester (also called a durometer Shore A hardness tester).
+This is the most common rubber hardness tester and the go-to Shore hardness tester for most rubber applications.

-• Hard materials: Hard rubber, rigid plastics, and hard thermoplastics require a Shore D hardness tester or a digital Shore D hardness tester; for extra-hard industrial components, a Shore D durometer hardness tester is the correct tool.
+• Hard materials: Hard rubber, rigid plastics, and hard thermoplastics require a Shore D hardness tester or a digital Shore D hardness tester.
+For extra-hard industrial components, a Shore D durometer hardness tester is the correct choice.

-Choosing the correct scale ensures accurate, repeatable results for quality control, R&D, or in-process testing.
-Whether you need a digital shore hardness tester for a laboratory or a portable hardness tester for field use, always start by identifying your material’s hardness range.
+Selecting the correct Shore scale ensures accurate and repeatable measurements for quality control, R&D, or in-process testing.
+Whether you need a digital Shore hardness tester for a laboratory or a portable hardness tester for field use, always start by identifying your material’s hardness range.

 Which Shore Hardness Scale Should You Choose?